 Sunday evening services are now held at The Hub on Canbury Park Road, along with a new project called "Breakfast Church" which meets every Sunday morning for families from 9am to 10am.

 In June 2016 the Church took part in the local Street Party with an international theme.
 On the August Monday bank holiday we hosted our own Funday for local residents.

 In March 2017 we celebrated 150 years of Canbury Park Church, faithfully preaching the gospel in Kingston.
 Pete told the exciting events that led to a group of people being saved on the Fairfield after hearing a faithful preacher.

 On the first May bank holiday, Cornerstone hosted an Away Day for all the family including swimming, unihoc, craft, bouncy castles and seminars.

 2018 has been both a sad and exciting year for Cornerstone.

 In January 2018 one of our dearest members and Elder, David Redington, went to be with our Lord & Saviour.
-Many of us experienced his encouragements, wisdom and care from Dave and will never forget his love and commitment for Jesus Christ.
+Many of us experienced his encouragements, wisdom and care - and will never forget his love and commitment for Jesus Christ.
 On 21st January 2018 Pete Woodcock preached a sermon from Psalms 23:1 - 23:6 to remind us of Dave's brief message for Cornerstone Church: "If you don't know you're going to heaven, get it sorted".

 In July 2018 Andy Bruins went to be the Pastor of Walton Evangelical Church in Chesterfield.
 His last sermon titled "Lessons learnt at Cornerstone" is available for download online.
 We say farewell to the Bruins family and are very thankful for their service to us since 2011.